hdpe/bowman/README.md

 ### Data model artifact ###

 The other primary motivation for this tool is so that a data model can be generated for use by a client application that does *not* have a dependency on the server application code.
 For this, it is suggested that you generate the data model into a separate artifact, which imports the server project as an *optional* dependency so it is not resolved by the client application transitively.
-See the `sdr-client-test-client` module for an example of this.
+See the `hal-client-test-client` module for an example of this.

 ## Usage ##